 - If there is a question about what a Rule means, the Presiding Officer gets to interpret the rule.
 However, the matter can then be appealed (without debate) to the entire Senate, and by a majority vote they can sustain or reject the decision.

 Now notice this.
 It takes a 2/3 vote to change the Rules (really to end debate on a Rule change).
 But it only takes a majority vote to interpret the Rules.
 This makes sense: when the Senators vote to change a rule, they are exercising a legislative function, deciding what the rule ought to be.
 When the Senators vote on interpeting the rules, they are excercising a quasi-judicial function.
 Essentially, they are the "Supreme Court" which decides what the Rules mean.
 When making this vote, surely they are morally bound to judge honestly, and decide, not what they think the rule ought to be, but what it actually is.
-Otherwise, there would be no need for a higher threshold in order to actually change the rules.
+Otherwise, it wouldn't make any sense for there to be a higher threshold in order to actually change the rules.

 But the power to interpret necessarily includes the power to misinterpret the Rules.
 This can be used to abolish any Rule by majority vote—not by amending it, but simply by interpreting it not to apply, even when it clearly does apply.

 This is the "nuclear option".
 The way it plays out was as follows.
 Majority Leader Reid raises a Question of Order asking whether the Rules permit him to end debate on a Judicial Nominee with only a majority vote.
 Patrick Leahy, the Presiding Officer, rules that according to Senate Rules and precedents, the answer is No—the Rules clearly state that a 3/5 vote is required.
 So Reid appeals the decision to the main body of the Senate.
 The Senate voted 52-48 to overrule the decision of the Presiding Officer (among the 52 being Leahy himself!).
 Bye bye filibuster for Judicial Nominees.
-(3 Democrats had the integrity to vote against, and of course so did the Republicans.)
+(3 Democrats had the integrity to vote against, and of course the Republicans also voted against.)

 Note that no actual change to the text of the Rule occured.
 It was only "reinterpreted", in a Humpty Dumpty-esque act of linguistic power: